 About Avidian Gold

-A private Canadian company that is underpinned by a highly experienced team of industry-savvy professionals that have a pedigree history of mineral discovery and business success.
+A publicly listed Canadian company trading under the symbol AVG on the TSXV, Avidian is underpinned by a highly experienced team of industry-savvy professionals that have a pedigree history of mineral discovery and business success.

 Since the company’s inception, its strategic goal was to focus on the acquisition of gold properties that have the potential for hosting one or more “world class mineral discoveries”.
 We approached our acquisition strategy with discipline and evaluation patience, and focused solely within “known mine friendly jurisdictions” of North America.
 This has resulted in the company now holding a portfolio of mineral properties in Alaska and Nevada, USA, which we believe are all value creation gold assets for our stakeholders.